 Figure 62: Result of a status query on spatial and normal indexes.

 Note: It is strongly recommended to deactivate the spatial indexes before running a CityGML import on a big amount of data and to reactive the spatial indexes afterwards.
 This way the import will typically be a lot faster than with spatial indexes enabled.
 The situation may be different if only a small dataset is to be imported.
-Deactivating normal indexes should however never be required.

 Note: Activating and deactivating indexes can take a long time, especially if the database fill level is high.
-Note that the operation cannot be aborted by the user since this could result in an inconsistent database state.
+Note that the operation cannot be aborted by the user since this would result in an inconsistent database state.

 Managing the spatial reference system of the database.
 When setting up a 3DCityDB instance, you have to choose a spatial reference system (SRS) by picking a spatial reference ID (SRID) supported by the database and a corresponding SRS name identifier (gml:srsName) that is used in CityGML exports (see chapter 3.3).
 These settings can be easily changed at any later time using the reference system operation.